sunnyvalechha/Terraform/README.md

 # Providers

-Providers are plugins that helps terraform that where it has to create infrastructure, without provider it is not possible to create infra.
+Providers are plugins that help terraform that where it has to create infrastructure, without provider it is not possible to create infra.

 Providers are categorized into 3 parts:
 * Official Providers - These providers which Hashicorp actively maintains (Aws.
 Azure, Google, Kubernetes).